 IOF Member Of The Week: Dr. Matthew Hyzy

-The new year is here and it’s time for us to share another new IOF Member of the Week blog with you!
+It’s time for us to share another new IOF Member of the Week blog with you!
 This week, we are excited to feature longtime IOF member and instructor, Dr. Matthew Hyzy.
 Dr. Hyzy is Board Certified and fellowship trained in Interventional Orthopedics.
 He is published in the use of Autologous Orthobiologics including platelet derived growth factors and mesenchymal stem cells for orthopedic and spinal conditions.
 Dr. Hyzy continues to promote the field in patient outcomes and research.

 In addition to providing clinical training for other physicians by serving as a clinical instructor, Dr. Hyzy is also a member of our curriculum committee that sets the curriculum to create a guided pathway for members to become experts in Interventional Orthopedics.